typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 We will have limited availability outside of our class time, and won’t keep scheduled “office hours.”
 Students should not expect us to immediately solve specific design or technical problems, or be blocked by this.
 Their first resource should be themselves, then <a :href="pkg.homepage">this course site</a> and its materials, and then each other.

-If there are still <nobr>questions—</nobr>particularly logistical or content <nobr>ones—</nobr>students can message us on <a :href="course.channel.slack">Slack</a>, and we will respond when we can.
+If there are still questions—particularly logistical or content ones—students can message us on <a :href="course.channel.slack">Slack</a>, and we will respond when we can.
 But this should never be a bottleneck; all of this works better when not done at the last minute.

 ### Additional Technical Help

-For more specific technical instruction and questions, Parsons has dedicated CD-program tutors available to help students with HTML, CSS, and <nobr>JavaScript—</nobr>as well as offering general design critiques and feedback.
+For more specific technical instruction and questions, Parsons has dedicated CD-program tutors available to help students with HTML, CSS, and JavaScript—as well as offering general design critiques and feedback.
 The drop-in schedules are available in the [CD@Parsons app](https://cdparsons.glideapp.io) under “Make & Remake.”

 The University Learning Center also offers its own [tutoring sessions](https://www.newschool.edu/learning-center/); these are by-appointment.

-As tutors are only available a limited number of hours per week, it is advisable to start early on your projects and seek help along the <nobr>way—</nobr>to avoid the usual end of project/<wbr>semester rush for additional help.
+As tutors are only available a limited number of hours per week, it is advisable to start early on your projects and seek help along the way—to avoid the usual end of project/semester rush for additional help.

 ### Code Plagiarism

 Students may find code similar to our exercises or projects elsewhere online.
 But the copying or adapting of *any* code beyond our provided course material (lectures, exercises, demos) without attribution is not allowed under any circumstances.

 If adapting, with attribution, students must explain the usage and demonstrate an understanding of how it works.
-We have zero tolerance for any sort of <nobr>plagiarism—</nobr>which ranges from “verbatim copying” (copying-and-pasting) to “thorough paraphrasing” (changing names or rearranging) of code.
+We have zero tolerance for any sort of plagiarism—which ranges from “verbatim copying” (copying-and-pasting) to “thorough paraphrasing” (changing names or rearranging) of code.
 Students should also review the [Academic Integrity Policy](https://docs.google.com/document/d/175hXxUbLI8Jy7NEtbeoyX3Va_MQzXzgxzFUjj7hSkSU).

 <aside id="attribution">